ian-mcdevitt/dndplayerwiki/January-7th.md

 * What forces has he gathered?
 	I do not know.

-Telsa is distraught.
 Arauthator is in disbelief.
 Yay we have witnesses!
 I send to Keyleth telling he to be careful, Hakour is responsible, make sure he comes back to town.
 Keyleth responds: kk, coming back to town, still following, ETA 2hr, keyleth out.
+Arauthator shares what he learned with Telsa, Shae, and Thor.

-I enlist a very distraught Telsa to cooridnate efforts to rebuild the homes.
+I enlist a very distraught Telsa to coordinate efforts to rebuild the homes.
 Praetus is rallying the clergy.
 Thor is gearing up (love this man – we can make this work despite intense racism), Shae is emotionally preparing herself.
 Oz is identifying his lance.
 It is a Spear of Heaven, a symbol appears on it.
 The lance communicates emotions to him, and shows up what I saw earlier.
 The man/werewolf and the pill bug.
 That vision is the scroll story.
 Additionally shows him many werewolves from around the world turning back into men.

 ...this whole Daybrooke farm thing... it's not a werewolf.
 The curse ended.
 Hakour suggested the werewolf idea...
 I hate everything.
 Did I mention I called it?